hashgraph/hedera-sdk-js/README.md

 Since `update-protos.sh` will inevitably clobber these modifications, it has the feature of automatically applying patches defined in `patches` to the files in `src/protos` after overwriting.
-These patch files have the original filename and extension and then an additional `.patch` extension.
+These patch files have the original filename and extension and then an additional `.patch` extension, e.g. `src/protos/CryptoCreate.proto` has a patch file at the path `patches/CryptoCreate.proto.patch`.

-If you find a new file needs to be modified, you can make the modification in `src/protos`, and **before committing it**, run the following:
+If you find a **new** file needs to be modified, you can make the modification in `src/protos`, and **before committing it**, run the following:

 ```shell script